Sophie Grégoire Trudeau

-Sophie Grégoire, known professionally as Sophie Grégoire Trudeau (/fr/; born April 24, 1975) (Note: Quebec law does not permit a married woman to take her husband's surname.) is a Canadian public speaker and retired television host.
+Sophie Grégoire (/fr/; born April 24, 1975) (Note: Quebec law does not permit a married woman to take her husband's surname.) is a Canadian public speaker and retired television host.
 She married Justin Trudeau, the 23rd prime minister of Canada, in 2005; the couple separated in 2023.
 She is involved in charity work, social work, and public speaking focused mainly on the environment, women's issues, and children's issues.

 Early life and education

 Grégoire was born on April 24, 1975, in Montreal, Quebec, as the only child of Jean Grégoire, a stockbroker, and Estelle Blais, a Franco-Ontarian nurse.
 Her family lived north of the city, in Sainte-Adèle, eventually relocating to Montreal when she was four years old.
 She was raised thereafter in Montreal's Mount Royal suburb, where she was a classmate and childhood friend of Michel Trudeau, the youngest son of Prime Minister Pierre Trudeau and his wife Margaret and brother of Grégoire's future husband, Justin Trudeau.

 Grégoire has stated that her "childhood was a happy one", noting that she was a good student who made friends easily and loved sports and the outdoors.
 Beginning around the age of 17, she struggled with bulimia nervosa.
 The problem lasted into her early 20s, when she revealed the illness to her parents and then began a two-year period of recovery.
 She credits therapy, the support of her loved ones, and yoga with her recovery from the illness.

 Grégoire attended high school at the private Pensionnat du Saint-Nom-de-Marie in Outremont.
 She subsequently attended the Collège Jean-de-Brébeuf before studying commerce at McGill University, intending to follow her father's career path, but soon switched to communications studies, and ultimately graduated with a Bachelor of Arts degree in communications from the Université de Montréal.